 Graduate Diploma of Applied Finance

-The Graduate Diploma of Applied Finance offers an opportunity for finance industry professionals with prior studies in a business/finance field to study a specialised, shortened program at Masters level.
-The program can be completed in one year part-time.
-(You may subsequently choose to gain the Master of Applied Finance with a further one year of part-time of study.)
+If you’re a finance industry professional with business or finance qualifications, the Graduate Diploma of Applied Finance is your chance to study a specialised, shortened program at Masters level.
+You can complete the course in one year part-time, then you can choose to complete the full Master of Applied Finance with an extra year of part-time study.

 The program can be generalist in nature or structured to allow students to develop specialised knowledge in a sharply focused field.